 The notice finished by requesting a reply with the next 14 days.

 NOTIFICATION OF AGENT’S STRIKE-OFF APPEARS IN LONDON GAZETTE!

 Now whether this had anything to do with the constant attention of the council I don’t know (although I suspect it did) but the first notification of the strike-off of our managing agent by Companies House appeared in the London Gazette.
-Strike off date from the register was set to be in April.
-I lodged an objection to this (for a number of reasons) and also sent a number of documents showing the business activities of our freeholder and his family over a number of years.
+I lodged an objection to this (for several reasons) and sent a number of documents showing the business activities of our freeholder and his family over a number of years.
 I was hoping that their Compliance Department would be interested in looking into them.

 I was however advised that Companies House are only able to write to ‘live’ companies on the register in respect of overdue accounts and annual returns, or alleged breaches of the Companies Act.
-Additionally, whilst they have no investigative powers they are an Executive Agency of the Department of Trade and Industry which has a Company Investigations Branch (CIB) with the responsibility for conducting investigations into companies using the statutory powers of enquiry contained in the Companies Act 1985.
+They have no investigative powers but they are an Executive Agency of the Department of Trade and Industry which has a Company Investigations Branch (CIB).
+Their responsibility for conducting investigations into companies is by use of the statutory powers of enquiry contained in the Companies Act 1985.

 What Use Were They?
 None!

 In correspondence to me they highlighted the importance of confidentiality which basically meant that they couldn’t enter into any public debate on the merits of complaints so they would not confirm or deny that an investigation into a particular company is taking or has taken place and they would not tell me what the outcome of the complaint was!